sleepyfox/Code-Dojo-14/README.md

 Code Dojo 14
 ============
 This is my worked example from the 14th meeting of the London Code Dojo in late Nov 2012.
 Feel free to play around with it.
-You can run the code (assuming you have node, coffeescript, mocha and chai installed) with:

-    mocha --compilers coffee:coffee-script test-*.coffee

-You can install dependencies automatically with:
+You will need Node.js installed; you can install other dependencies automatically with:

     npm install

-I set up a watchr file (kata.watchr) so that the tests are run automatically every time you save a file in your editor, simply run watchr (assuming it is installed) with:

-    watchr kata.watchr
+You can run the tests with:

+    npm test

+If you would like to automatically run the tests every time you make a change to the test file, then use:

+    npm run test-auto

 The source of the kata is the Zeckendorf kata, from [rosettacode.org](http://rosettacode.org/)